UST-QuAntiL/QuantME-UseCases/2023-closer/README.md

 ![Quantum Workflow in Modeler](./docs/quantum-workflow-in-modeler.png)

-The QuantME Modeling and Transformation Framework must be configured with the endpoints of the services for the deployment and the QRM repository.
+The QuantME Modeling and Transformation Framework must be configured with the endpoints of the workflow engine and the QRM repository.
 For this, click on ``Configuration`` in the toolbar, opening the config pop-up:

 ![Quantum Workflow in Modeler](./docs/modeler-configuration.png)